petterh/textedit/docs/Chapter-3-Designing-for-Programmers.md

 In this example, the problem results in a “mere” memory leak.
 Sometimes it is much worse.

 (The example assumes that an allocation failure in operator new throws an exception rather than returning a null pointer.
-Notwithstanding the C++ standard, we’re getting into compiler-dependent territory here, and I’ll return to the subject in Chapter 6.)
+Notwithstanding the C++ standard, we’re getting into compiler-dependent territory here, and I’ll return to the subject in Chapter&nbsp;6.)

 One way of handling such situations is to catch the exception, do whatever cleanup is necessary, and then rethrow the exception: